boz700908/top_speed/docs/vehicle-physics-and-creation-guide.md

 <a id="sec-2-11-manual-vs-automatic-transmission"></a>
 ## 2.11 Manual vs Automatic Transmission

-Manual mode allows the player to shift whenever they choose.
-RPM dropping after an upshift is normal.
-The important question is whether the next gear still has enough pull to recover speed and continue accelerating.

-Automatic mode now uses a policy-driven system.
-It looks at RPM, predicted acceleration in neighboring gears, shift cooldowns, and special rules for high gears and top-speed pursuit.
-Top-speed pursuit uses `max_speed` as a reference target for gear decisions, not as a strict forward hard cap.
-This improves behavior in vehicles with many gears, especially 7-speed and 8-speed vehicles with overdrive gears.
+Transmission type now has explicit families:

+- `manual`: player clutch + player shifts.
+- `atc`: automatic torque-converter style family.
+- `dct`: automatic dual-clutch style family.
+- `cvt`: automatic continuously variable ratio family.

+Each vehicle declares a `primary_type` and `supported_types` in `[transmission]`.
+The parser allows either one type, or two types where one is `manual` and the other is exactly one automatic family (`atc` or `dct` or `cvt`).

+Manual mode allows the player to shift whenever they choose, but the clutch and stall logic now matter.
+With clutch released (high driveline coupling), the engine is mechanically tied to wheel speed.
+With clutch pressed, coupling drops and engine RPM can move more freely.
+At low speed with high load and insufficient throttle in manual, the engine can stall.

+Automatic mode uses the selected family's coupling model and the policy system.
+The family model controls how coupling behaves (launch slip, lock behavior, creep, CVT ratio logic).
+The policy controls shift timing, delays, top-speed gear intent, and anti-hunting behavior.

+ATC behavior emphasizes smoother launch and creep.
+It uses launch coupling bounds at very low speed, can release coupling during shifts, and can hard-lock only when lock criteria are met (speed, throttle, and low enough RPM slip).
+DCT behaves more directly with fast coupling and no creep, plus shift overlap coupling during shifts.
+CVT keeps ratio inside a configured ratio window and targets an RPM band (`target_rpm_low` to `target_rpm_high`) based on throttle.

 Policy improves shift decisions, but it does not fix weak physics.
 If a gear cannot physically pull because torque, drag, or gearing are wrong, policy can only avoid that gear or delay entry into it.

-For tuning work, manual mode is usually the best diagnostic tool because it exposes the raw powertrain behavior.
-If a vehicle stalls after a manual upshift, that is a physics or gearing problem.
-If manual mode feels good but automatic mode shifts too early, hunts between gears, or enters overdrive too soon, that is usually a policy problem.
+For tuning work, manual mode is still the best diagnostic tool because it exposes raw powertrain behavior.
+If manual feels healthy but automatic shifts too early, hunts, or enters overdrive too soon, tune `[policy]` and the relevant `[transmission_*]` section for that automatic family.

-A practical workflow is to tune the vehicle so manual shifting feels healthy first, especially in the upper gears.
-After that, use `[policy]` to control automatic timing, overdrive behavior, and anti-hunting.
-This order prevents you from using policy to hide a powertrain problem that will still exist underneath.

 <a id="sec-3-creating-a-custom-vehicle-package"></a>
 ## 3. Creating a Custom Vehicle Package